AOBletsee/kickstarter-analysis/README.md

-#kickstarter-analysis

-# Kickstarting with Excel
+# An Analysis of Kickstarter Campaigns

 ## Performing Analysis on Kickstarter Data to uncover trends